Putting People in their Place: Monocular Regression of 3D People in Depth: Experiments

 \subsection{Comparisons to the state-of-the-art methods}

 \textbf{Monocular depth reasoning.} We first evaluate BEV on monocular depth reasoning in Tab.~\ref{tab:relative_human} using the RH dataset.
+Results in Tab.~\ref{tab:relative_human} are obtained using the official implementations of compared methods.
+BEV uses the same training samples as~\cite{romp} to perform WST.
 We first compare with the most competitive methods~\cite{moon2019camera,jiang2020coherent,zhen2020smap}, which solve depth relations in monocular images.
 We also compare with ROMP~\cite{romp}, for one-stage multi-person mesh recovery.
 Their 3D translation results are obtained by solving the PnP algorithm (RANSAC~\cite{fischler1981random}) between their 3D pose and projected 2D pose predictions.
 As shown in Tab.~\ref{tab:relative_human}, BEV outperforms all these methods in the accuracy of both depth reasoning and projected 2D poses by a large margin.

-\textbf{Monocular detection and mesh regression.} We also run BEV on AGORA to evaluate the detection and 3D mesh accuracy.
-We compare with the state-of-the-art (SOTA) multi-stage methods~\cite{Kocabas_SPEC_2021,patel2021agora} and the one-stage ROMP~\cite{romp}.
-Tab.~\ref{tab:agora} shows that BEV outperforms SOTA methods on detection by $10.7\%$ and $2.1\%$ in terms of F1 score on the kid and full subset, respectively.
-Tab.~\ref{tab:AGORA_PC} shows that BEV's advantage is even greater ($5.6\%$) under severe occlusion (over $70\%$).
+\textbf{Monocular detection and mesh regression.} We also run BEV on AGORA and CMU Panpotic to evaluate the detection and 3D mesh accuracy.
+We compare with the state-of-the-art (SOTA) multi-stage methods~\cite{zanfir2018deep,zanfir2018monocular,jiang2020coherent,kocabas2021pare,Kocabas_SPEC_2021,patel2021agora,choi20223dcrowdnet} and the one-stage ROMP~\cite{romp}.
+Benefiting from the superiority in recall, in Tab.~\ref{tab:agora}, BEV outperforms SOTA methods on detection by $5.2\%$ and $2.2\%$ in terms of F1 score on the kid and full subset, respectively.
 This is evidence that the 3D representation helps alleviate depth ambiguity in crowded scenes.
-On the kid subset, BEV also significantly outperforms all existing methods on the leaderboard in terms of mesh reconstruction.
-Especially, compared with ROMP~\cite{romp}, BEV reduces errors over $17\%$ and $26\%$ in terms of matched MVE and all NMVE, indicating that BEV effectively reduces the age bias using WST.
+On the kid subset, BEV significantly outperforms previous methods in terms of mesh reconstruction.
+Especially, compared with ROMP~\cite{romp}, BEV reduces errors over $19.6\%$ and $26.9\%$ in terms of matched MVE and all NMVE on AGORA kids, indicating that BEV effectively reduces the age bias using WST.
+Also, as shown in Tab.~\ref{tab:CMU Panoptic}, on CMU Panpotic, BEV significantly reduces 3D pose errors by $13.9\%$ compared to multi-person SOTA methods.
+For qualitative results, see Fig.~\ref{fig:teaser} and Fig.~\ref{fig:qualitative_results}.